-6 in Chem and at least a 5 in one of the other 2 sciences or At least a 6-5 in Combined Sciences 6 in Maths and 4.5 English
+6 in Chemistry and at least a 5 in one of the other 2 sciences (or at least a 6-5 in Combined Sciences), 6 in Maths and 4.5 average in English.

-Stoke Newington Chemistry department has a track record of excellence with Hackney leading results.
+Our Chemistry department has a track record of excellence with Hackney leading results.
 Our average value added over the last 3 years is the 4th best in the South East of England and we are listed in the Alps A Level Directory of Curricular Excellence.
 Chemistry looks to explain how and why we exist.
 By the end of your A-level in chemistry you will have made a battery, sythesised aspirin from tree sap and begin to truly understand reactions of everyday life.

-Each year Stoke Newington sends it's chemists to a large variety of university courses.
+Each year we send our chemists to a large variety of university courses.
 We have a strong support program for those wishing to study medicine, dentistry, veterinary science and our students have secured places in each of those subjects over the last two years.